Were Cheap and Available: Prisoners as Research

 Soon skin lesions began to

-appear and the "red flame" of pellagra was
+"red flame" of pellagra was

 identified on each of the test subjects.
 The governor kept his

 and pardoned the men.
 One test subject said he had been through "a

 he would choose a "lifetime of